Need to talk? Call 1800 882 436.

 Why might I need an intervention during labour?

-Different kinds of interventions assist at different stages of labour and birth.
+Different types of interventions help at different stages of labour and birth.

 There are many reasons your doctor or midwife might recommend an intervention during labour, including if: